Skip to main content

 Objective 2.a: Embedding Indigenous Worldviews, and ways of knowing, doing and being into units of inquiry and daily instruction.

 Indigenous Worldviews, perspectives, First Peoples Principles of Learning, Ways of Knowing, Doing and Being are regularly and intentionally embedded into instruction.
-This is thanks to collaboration with the Indigenous Ed team, intentional inclusion of, and reference to, the First Peoples Principles of Learning, and use of available resources.
+This is thanks to collaboration with our Indigenous Support Worker, intentional inclusion of, and reference to, the First Peoples Principles of Learning, and use of available resources.

 We welcome the opportunity to connect with and learn from Indigenous community members to even more authentically and thoroughly embed Indigenous Worldviews, and ways of knowing, doing, and being into how we engage with students and families and into how we teach the students.